sequana/sequana_pipetools/README.rst

 ========= ======================================================================
 Version   Description
 ========= ======================================================================
+0.9.6     * hotfix on apptainer to be back compatible if no apptainers section
+            is found in the config file.
 0.9.5     * replaced singularity word by apptainer (--use-aptainer instead of
             --use-singularity)
 0.9.4     * If timeout occurs while singularity is downloaded, catch the error